nickyliux/nl_rigging_tools/README.md

 ## Installation

 1. Download and extract to your target location.
-2. Go to the shelf you want the tool icon to add.
+2. Click on the shelf for the icon button.
 3. Drag and drop "nl_rigging_tools_drag.py" into Maya.

-The interface will show up with tool icon added into current shelf.
+The window will show and icon button added onto current shelf.